 The Amendment was passed by Congress in 1972, and has been ratified by 38 states; the total needed to ratify the amendment in order for it to become part of the Constitution.
 Congress also imposed a deadline for ratification (something not commonly done), which has already passed.

-However, Congress has the power to remove the deadline and the U.S. House of Representatives passed Congresswoman Jackie Speier's bi-partisan joint resolution to do just that on February 13, 2020.
-Now the Senate must act to pass the companionship resolution so the Equal Rights Amendment will become the Twenty-Eighth Amendment.
+However, Congress has the power to remove the deadline and the U.S. House of Representatives passed Congresswoman Jackie Speier's bi-partisan joint resolution to do just that on March 17, 2021.

 How YOU can help